Robot Mop Wars: Robot Braava Jet M6 vs. 380t vs. 240

 - Secondly, the M6 comes with Wi-Fi for Smartphone app operation.
 If you don’t trust automatic cleaning, you can set proper mode through your phone from anywhere.
 Moreover, delayed start, scheduled cleaning, and even voice control through Google Assistant and Alexa are possible here.

 It also features a VSLAM navigation system and Imprint Smart Mapping.
 The cleaner builds a map and remembers every corner of your home.
 Welcome back the virtual walls – we can limit cleaning areas again!

 Finally, owners of the latest Roomba cleaners can synchronize their Braavas Jet M6 with vacuum robots for crystal clean floors.
 The system is called Imprint Link.
 Perhaps, this is the main trump of this device in Braava Jet M6 vs 380t battle.

 All in all, the unit can process the same 750-1000 square meters despite a larger tank.
 Additional technologies and smart control require more charge, so the battery lasts for 90-150 minutes (in dry mode).

 This model can handle the largest apartments with great precision.
 Though the price is high, Braava Jet M6 justly occupies the flagship position in the iRobot Braava lineup.

 Braava 240 vs. 380t vs. M6 Similarities and Differences

 Now that we know a few things about the three models, it’s time we look at the similarities and differences.
-Here, we will base on the important aspects we consider when buying robot mops.
+Here, we will base the comparison on the important aspects we consider when buying robot mops.

 1. Design and aesthetics